EBIvariation/eva-sub-cli/README.md

 Make sure that Docker is running in the background, e.g. by opening Docker Desktop.
-For each of the below commands, add the command line option `--executor docker`, which will fetch and manage the docker container for you.
+For each of the below commands, add the command line option `--executor docker`, which will fetch and manage the Docker container for you.

 ```shell
 eva-sub-cli.py --metadata_xlsx metadata_spreadsheet.xlsx --submission_dir submission_dir --tasks VALIDATE --executor docker